Lidarr/Lidarr/CONTRIBUTING.md

 We're always looking for people to help make Lidarr even better, there are a number of ways to contribute.

 ## Documentation ##
-Setup guides, FAQ, the more information we have on the wiki the better.
+Setup guides, FAQ, the more information we have on the [wiki](https://wiki.servarr.com/Lidarr) the better.

 ## Development ##

 ### Tools required ###
 - Visual Studio 2019 or higher (https://www.visualstudio.com/vs/).
-The community version is free and works (https://www.visualstudio.com/downloads/).
+The community version is free and works fine.
+[Download it here](https://www.visualstudio.com/downloads/).
 - HTML/Javascript editor of choice (VS Code/Sublime Text/Webstorm/Atom/etc)
 - [Git](https://git-scm.com/downloads)
 - [NodeJS](https://nodejs.org/en/download/) (Node 10.X.X or higher)